Food+Drink+More: Autumn Festivals in Stockholm

 STHLM Street food

-After the competition, where both Indian Street Food and Heaven Street Food were crowned winners, the trucks opened up for business, and doing so showcased some of the best and most exciting food in Stockholm.
-The popularity of the event was clear since all trucks bar one (Heaven Street Food) ran out of ingredients.
-To sum up, clear skies, amazing street food and great music – we can’t wait for next year’s event.
+The popularity of this event is clear since all trucks bar one (Heaven Street Food) ran out of ingredients.
+To sum up, clear skies, amazing street food and great music—we can’t wait for this year’s event.

 The Nordic Experience